bladeacer/flexcyon/README.md

 1. Under `Themes`, click Manage
 2. `Type "Flexcyon in the search bar > Select it > Click "Install and Use"`

-Installation of [Style Settings](#style-settings) is highly recommended for this theme.
+Installation of [Style Settings](#style-settings) is highly recommended for this theme, as most customisation and functionality is built around it.

 ### Installation via BRAT
 To install this theme via BRAT, navigate to `Settings > Community Plugins > Browse`